Amara Essy

-Amara Essy (born 20 December 1944) is a diplomat from Ivory Coast.
+Amara Essy (20 December 1944 – 8 April 2025) was an Ivorian diplomat and politician.
+Close to Félix Houphouët-Boigny, he was Minister of Foreign Affairs of Côte d'Ivoire between 1990 and 2000, and in this capacity he served as President of the 49th Session of the United Nations General Assembly between September 1994 and September 1995.
+Secretary-General of the Organization of African Unity (OAU) in 2001, he became Interim Chairman of the African Union Commission when it was created in July 2002.

 Early life and education

-Essy was born in Bouaké, Ivory Coast.
+Essy was born in Bouaké, Ivory Coast on 20 December 1944.
 He received a bachelor's degree in public law and a higher education diploma in public law as well.

-Diplomatic career
+He also held a diploma from the Carnegie Endowment for International Peace in Switzerland.

+Career

 Essy began his professional career in 1970 as head of economic relations in the office of technical and economic cooperation.
 A year later, he was named first counselor of the Ivorian embassy in Brazil.
 He also served as counselor of the permanent mission of Côte d'Ivoire to the United Nations in New York from 1973 to 1975.
 He later served as permanent representative of Côte d'Ivoire to the European office of the UN in Geneva and to UNIDO in Vienna, Austria from October 1975 to September 1978.
 He also served as president of the Group of 77 in Geneva from 1977 to 1978 and was later named ambassador extraordinary and plenipotentiary to Switzerland.

 He was the Permanent Representative of Côte d'Ivoire to the United Nations from 1981 to 1990, and in January 1990 he was President of the United Nations Security Council.
-Simultaneously, he served as Ivorian ambassador to Argentina (1981-1983), Cuba (1988-1990).
+Simultaneously, he served as Ivorian ambassador to Argentina (1981–1983) and Cuba (1988–1990), respectively.
 In 1990 he became Minister of Foreign Affairs, and while in that position he served as President of the 49th Session of the United Nations General Assembly from 1994 to 1995.
 In February 1996, he was elected the mayor of Kouassi-Datékro, serving until 2000.
-In 1998 he gained the rank of Minister of State from 1998 to 2000, while remaining Foreign Minister.
+In 1998 he gained the rank of Minister of State held it until 2000, while remaining Foreign Minister.
 Along with other ministers, he was detained following the military coup of 24 December 1999, but he was released on 28 December.
 He was replaced in the transitional government named on 4 January 2000.